hasnainnaeem/EPatwari/README.md

-## Ongoing Work
+## Features to be implemented
 - Database part is not fully functional (owns table is not filled when data is exported from blockchain to MYSQL.
 But other tables are working fine.
-- Peer to peer protocol is being programmed to make it decentralized.
+- Peer to peer protocol is to be programmed to make it decentralized.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.